Enara Bio

 Series A in 2018

-System1 Biosciences, Inc., is a San Francisco-based neurotherapeutics company that employs phenotypic screening to discover novel drugs for complex neurological and psychiatric diseases such as epilepsy, autism, and schizophrenia, disorders for which current discovery techniques have proved least successful.
-System1 combines cerebral organoid science, systems neuroscience, robotic automation, and advanced data analytics to discover characterizations of disease never before achievable.
-These “deep phenotypes” are exploited to identify novel therapeutic targets and drug treatments.
+System1 Biosciences, Inc., founded in 2017 and headquartered in San Francisco, California, is a neurotherapeutics company focused on drug discovery for complex neurological and psychiatric diseases such as epilepsy, autism, and schizophrenia.
+By utilizing phenotypic screening, the company aims to overcome the limitations of existing discovery techniques in these challenging areas.
+System1 integrates cerebral organoid science, systems neuroscience, robotic automation, and advanced data analytics to achieve detailed characterizations of diseases, referred to as "deep phenotypes."
+These insights are employed to identify novel therapeutic targets and develop effective drug treatments.

 Magnolia NeuroSciences